NilaBlueshirt/WMS-on-HPC/Nextflow/Nextflow_JobArray.md

 ## Solution / Best Practices

 1. Reduce child job size (time, memory, cores)
-    1. Similar to finding the appropriate amount of resources for a job
+- Similar to finding the appropriate amount of resources for a job/ job array
-    2. `seff`
+- `seff`
 Because the fairshare score will drop to zero very fast, so the child jobs have to use the backfilling mechanism of Slurm.

 ![image info](./figures/fig6_devfairshare1.png)
 ![image info](./figures/fig7_phxfairshare.png)

-3. Retry mechanism
+2. Retry mechanism
-    1. Retry on the `140` error code for “not enough resources”
+- Retry on the `140` error code for “not enough resources”
-    2. Retry 3 times regardless of the error code
+- Retry 3 times regardless of the error code

-4. Dynamic resource allocation
+3. Dynamic resource allocation
-    1. Retry with more resources
+- Retry with more resources

-5. Enable the report & job array feature
+4. Enable the report & job array feature
-    1. Produce job statistics reports for each job step → help #1
+- Produce job statistics reports for each job step → help #1
-    2. Submit child jobs in batches of job arrays
+- Submit child jobs in batches of job arrays

-6. Gracefully end the failed child jobs
+5. Gracefully end the failed child jobs
+- Send the end signal before the due time

-7. Consider Phx for CPU-intensive workflow
+6. Consider Phx for CPU-intensive workflow

    Below is a screenshot of the Phx supercomputer when an efficient Nextflow workflow was running and taking up most of the public CPU nodes.

 ![image info](./figures/fig3_dashboard.png)